finitewave/Finitewave/paper/paper.md

 # Usage example

-To demonstrate the usage of Finitewave, we consider the initiation of a spiral wave - a well-known model representation of cardiac arrhythmia in cardiac tissue.
+To demonstrate the usage of Finitewave, we consider the initiation of a spiral wave - a well-known model representation of cardiac arrhythmia in cardiac tissue \autoref{fig:spiral_wave}.
 For the electrophysiological model, we use the built-in Aliev-Panfilov model [@AP_1996], which captures the basic properties of cardiac tissue as an excitable medium.

 Importing the finitewave package gives access to the framework’s API: